Chicken and harissa salad, a meal on it’s own served with quinoa, chickpeas, avocado and pomegranate.

 To be fair our morning did not get off to be best start!
-My plan had been to meet Michelle for a coffee first thing whilst my car was in the garage, then we both planned to head our separate ways.
-However, a phone call from her by 8.30am put any and all plans into disarray as Michelle had locked herself out of her house without her car keys and living in the country she had no way of getting her children to school.
-I got my own children sorted and away on their bicycles to school before heading to Michelle’s to pick them all up and get her children to school on time (SuperMum her youngest calls me as this is not my first rescue mission!
+My plan had been to meet Michelle for a coffee first thing whilst my car was in the garage.
+Then we both planned to head our separate ways.
+However, a phone call from her by 8.30am put any and all plans into disarray.
+Michelle had locked herself out of her house without her car keys.
+Living in the country she had no way of getting her children to school.
+I got my own children sorted and away on their bicycles to school before heading to Michelle’s to pick them all up and get her children to school on time.
+SuperMum her youngest calls me as this is not my first rescue mission!

 It just goes to show that sometimes its best to accept the day you’re going to have and keep on laughing.
 Friendship, laughter and lunch – what better way to spend the day!